 Castle Bromwich Hall Gardens Trust

-There has been a garden here for more than 400 years and is now a rare survival of pre-Capability Brown garden design.
+There has been a garden here for more than 400 years and this is now an example of a rare survival of pre-Capability Brown garden design.
 During the 17th–18th century, the Bridgeman family developed and extended the gardens to the designs of George London and William Winde; the prestigious garden and country house designers of the time.
 Although not a botanic institution, the historic species planting positively contributes to maintaining historic data and biodiversity.

 Later planting left the main structures intact, to be discovered, and still cared for, by volunteers of the Trust.
-Projects in 2017 include renewing the old Gardener’s viewing gazebo, further work on the Lower Wilderness and renewing trees in the Orchard.
+Projects in 2017 included renewing the old Gardener’s viewing gazebo, further work on the Lower Wilderness and renewing trees in the Orchard.
 Although set only yards from junction five of the M6, the garden is a quiet green haven from the hectic and industrialised surroundings.